zdave-parity/jam-np/simple.md

 Note that the bundle parts are sent in separate messages to allow for authorizing the work-package before reading the rest of the bundle.

 The import proof corresponds to $\mathit{J}$ as defined in the gray paper.

+The initial message `Core Index ++ Segments-Root Mappings` should be limited to `2 + 3072 * 2 * 32` bytes.
+The `Work-Package` message should be limited to `200 * 1024` bytes.
+This ensures that Guarantors can not be forced to download huge work packages, before they can check that the Work-Package is actually authorized.

 ```
 Work-Package = As in GP